papadanku/RealityDocs/docs/source/technical/python/reference/bf2.rst

    (Not available in PR, use the ``realitytimer`` below.)

-   Objects in this class are timers that can cause [[Event Reference#Timer Events|timer events]] to be generated when a fixed amount of time has elapsed.
+   Objects in this class are timers that can cause :ref:`timer events <timer-events>` to be generated when a fixed amount of time has elapsed.

    .. py:method:: bf2.Timer(timerEventHandler, delta, alwaysTrigger, data)